 Design Thinking also includes approaches for testing the new product design.
 These include rapid prototyping and user-experience modeling.
 In some cases, trade-off analysis can also be useful to test multiple design options.

-Blueprinting has a “roadmap” nature, allowing modestly-trained users to effectively complete the front-end of innovation.
+Blueprinting has a “roadmap” nature, allowing modestly-trained users to effectively complete the front end of innovation.
 Less commonly appreciated is the fact that these roadmap steps are linked and intensely focused on one thing: customer outcomes.
 As shown in the diagram, Blueprinting looks at these outcomes with increasing levels of “magnification.”
+This is most helpful when applying B2B design thinking.

 This means that the outcome you uncovered in Discovery interviews (Step 2) will be rated for customer eagerness in Preference interviews (Step 3), compared to competitive offerings in side-by-side testing (Step 4), and so on.
 Could users develop this linkage on their own?
 Sure.
 Should you count on this happening for employees with busy “day jobs” across your entire organization?
 Probably not.